These sleeping positions will help your digestion!

 1-LEFT HAND INCLINATION:

 After a long stressful day, no one wants bad heartburn or an acidic stomach.
-According to numerous studies conducted by researchers, sleeping on the left-hand side helps in controlling the stomach acids and thereby reducing any major heartburn.
+According to numerous studies conducted by researchers, sleeping on the left side helps in controlling the stomach acids and thereby reducing any major heartburn.
 When you sleep on the left side, the stomach along with the pancreas relaxes naturally as they are positioned on the left side of the abdomen.
 If you find it hard to sleep in this position then try adding a pillow in between the knees.
+Trust us, it’s a good idea!
 This makes sleeping a cozy experience while your stomach enjoys the benefit of a good position as the slight elevation prevents the acids in your stomach from flowing in the wrong direction.
 The direction of acid flows can cause severe problems like heartburns, acid reflux, bad breath, etc.

 2-SLEEP WITH A SLIGHTLY ELEVATED HEAD: